rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 |

-**Peak_demand_pricing_period**: Number of reference periods in one year for the peak demand pricing.
-Only one of the following are acceptable values: 1 (yearly), 2, 3 ,4, 6, 12 (monthly).
+.. _peakdemandperiod-label:

 Peak_demand_pricing_period
 ##########################

+:Definition: Number of reference periods in one year for the peak demand pricing.
+Only one of the following are acceptable values: 1 (yearly), 2, 3 ,4, 6, 12 (monthly).
+:Type:
+:Unit:
+:Example:
+:Restrictions:
+:Default:

+|

+.. _projectduration-label:

 Project_duration
 ################